tigh-latte/presentations/go-bdd/presentation.md

 ---
 # Welcome!

-BDD Development in Golang, using Cucumber
+BDD in Golang, using Cucumber

 ![22](src/imgs/scientist.png)